abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

 └── README.md              # Project documentation
 ```

-We can start with installing system dependencies:
+Let's start by installing system dependencies:

 ```shell
 mise trust && mise install
 ```

-[mise-en-place](https://mise.jdx.dev/) is an optional tool that helps conveniently manage system tools versions.
-You can skip it and install all dependencies manually, in this case consult `.mise.toml` file for the versions.
+[mise-en-place](https://mise.jdx.dev/) is an optional tool that helps conveniently manage system tool versions.
+You can skip this step and install dependencies manually if preferred - just consult the `.mise.toml` file for the required versions.

-And then we can initiate git repository and add first commit:
+Next, initialize a git repository and create your first commit:

 ```shell
 git init